- Small Business Blog

 Eighty percent of the small businesses in the United States do not have employees.
 On top of that, more than half of all small businesses are home-based businesses, with construction companies leading the way.

-The average revenues (not profit) of small businesses with no employees is around $48,000.
+The average revenues (not profit) of small businesses with no employees in 2024 was approximately $48,000.
 These tight margins are to blame for so many small businesses failing.
-Fortunately, there are steps you can take to set your business up for success.
+Fortunately, there are steps you may be able to take to set your business up for success.

 Average revenue of a small businesses with employees